ilokeshghosh/artinest/README.md

 Registered users can effortlessly create new blog posts using a simple and intuitive interface.
 The platform supports rich text editing, enabling users to express themselves creatively.

 ### 📖 Read and Explore
-Registered users can explore a collection of engaging blog posts.
+Registered users can explore a collection of engaging blog posts and also share blog posts.
 The platform offers a responsive and aesthetically pleasing design for an optimal reading experience.

 ### ✍🏽 Update and Edit
 Users have the ability to edit and update their published blog posts at any time.
 The editing interface is user-friendly, allowing authors to refine their content with ease.